EcoJulia/EcoSISTEM.jl/README.md

 Future updates to the package functionality involve incorporating age-structure and epidemiological models (see the [SCRC fork](https://github.com/ScottishCovidResponse/Simulation.jl) for more details).

-This package is in alpha now, so please raise an issue if you find any problems.
+This package is in beta now, so please raise an issue if you find any problems.

 [paper-url]: https://arxiv.org/abs/1911.12257
 [docs-dev-img]: https://img.shields.io/badge/docs-dev-blue.svg